-Directors of incorporated companies:
+Directors of corporations:

 Apply for this exemption by completing our Director’s Exemption Application form.
 For these exemptions, you have to renew your application every year.

 For full details, see the following policies: